-Steel Partners Holdings L.P. ("Steel Partners"), Handy & Harman, Ltd. ("HNH"), Steel Partners, Ltd. ("SPL") and SPH Group Holdings LLC ("SPHG Holdings") collectively owned greater than 29% of our outstanding capital stock as of July 31, 2016.
+Steel Partners Holdings L.P. ("Steel Partners"), Handy & Harman, Ltd. ("HNH"), Steel Partners, Ltd. ("SPL") and SPH Group Holdings LLC ("SPHG Holdings") collectively owned greater than 37% of our outstanding capital stock as of July 31, 2017.
 Steel Partners, HNH, SPL and SPHG Holdings will be able to influence our management and affairs and all matters requiring stockholder approval, including the election of directors and approval of mergers, consolidations or the sale of all or substantially all of our assets.
 In addition, this concentration of ownership may have the effect of delaying or preventing a change in control of our Company and might adversely affect the market price of our Common Stock.

-On December 24, 2014, SP Corporate Services LLC ("SP Corporate"), an indirect wholly owned subsidiary of Steel Partners Holdings L.P., entered into a Management Services Agreement (the "Management Services Agreement") with the Company.

-Pursuant to the Management Services Agreement, SP Corporate will provide the Company and its subsidiaries with the services of certain employees, including certain executive officers, and other corporate services.
-The Management Services Agreement provides that the Company will pay SP Corporate a fixed monthly fee of \$175,000 in consideration of the services and incremental costs as incurred.
-The fees payable under the Management Services Agreement are subject to review and such adjustments as may be agreed upon by SP Corporate and the Company.
-The Management Services Agreement was effective as of January 1, 2015 and was to continue through June 30, 2015.
-During the quarter ended July 31, 2015, the Company and SP Corporate entered into an amendment to extend the term of the Management Services Agreement through December 31, 2015, with such term renewing for successive one year periods unless and until terminated pursuant to the terms of the Management Services Agreement.

-On March 10, 2016, the Company entered into a Second Amendment to the Management Services Agreement between the Company and SPH Services, Inc., the parent of SP Corporate and an affiliate of SPHG Holdings, ("SPH Services") pursuant to which SPH Services assumed rights and responsibilities of SP Corporate and the services provided by SPH Services to the Company were modified pursuant to the terms of the Amendment.
-Also on March 10, 2016, the Company entered into a Transfer Agreement with SPH Services pursuant to which the parties agreed to transfer to the Company certain individuals who provide corporate services to the Company.
-The Amendment to the Management Services Agreement and the Transfer Agreement were approved by the Related Party Transactions Committee.
-Total expenses incurred related to this agreement for the twelve months ended July 31, 2016 and 2015 were \$2.2 million and \$1.1 million, respectively.
-As of July 31, 2016 and 2015, amounts due to SP Corporate were \$0.5 million and \$0.2 million, respectively.
+On December 24, 2014, the Company entered into a Management Services Agreement with SP Corporate Services LLC ("SP Corporate"), effective as of January 1, 2015 (as amended, the "Management Services Agreement").
+SP Corporate is an indirect wholly owned subsidiary of Steel Partners and is a related party.
+Pursuant to the Management Services Agreement").
+SP Corporate provided the Company and its subsidiaries with the services of certain employees, including certain executive officers, and other corporate services.
+The Management Services Agreement had an initial term of six months.
+On June 30, 2015, the Company entered into an amendment that extended the term of the Management Services Agreement to December 31, 2015 and provided for automatic renewal for successive one year periods, unless and until terminated in accordance with the terms set forth therein, which include, under certain circumstances, the payment by the Company of certain termination fees to SP Corporate.
+On March 10, 2016, the Company entered into a Second Amendment to the Management Services Agreement with SPH Services, Inc. ("SPH Services") pursuant to which SPH Services assumed rights and responsibilities of SP Corporate and the services Ltd. ("Steel Services") is the parent of SP Corporate and an affiliate of SPH Group Holdings LLC.
+On March 10, 2016, the Company entered into a Transfer Agreement with SPH Services pursuant to which the parties agreed to transfer to the Company certain individuals who provide corporate services to the Company.

+During the year ended July 31, 2017, pursuant to the Management Services Agreement, the Company paid a fixed monthly fee of \$175,000 in consideration for the services and incremental costs as incurred.
+Pursuant to a third amendment to the Management Services Agreement, effective September 1, 2017, the fixed monthly fee paid by the Company to Steel Services was reduced from \$175,000 per month to \$95,641 per month.
+The fees payable under the Management Services Agreement are subject to review and such adjustments as may be agreed upon by the parties.